Adrift001/ZBar/iphone/doc/install.rst

 Alternatively, you may still prefer to select Mercurial revisions.
 You have a few choices for this:

-* You may build your own ZBarSDK and copy/link it into your project.
+* You may build your own ATBarSDK and copy/link it into your project.
 This is the same as `Switching to the Binary Distribution`_, except that you use your own version of the SDK.
 In this case you need to manually rebuild the SDK when you update it.